 - reduced chance of injury to the handlers in the sheds, and the animals

 It is recommended that if you are planning on building a deer shed and yard facilities from scratch that you go and visit other facilities to see which systems work best.

-A deer yard and shed facility is a place of work, and as such there is a legal responsiblity to provide a safe working environment for the people using it.
+A deer yard and shed facility is a place of work, and as such there is a legal responsibility to provide a safe working environment for the people using it.
 Number one priority is to eliminate serious injuries.
-An appropriate Health and Safety system which indentifies, eliminates or controls hazards that are apparent on deer farms is essential.
+An appropriate Health and Safety system which identifies, eliminates or controls hazards that are apparent on deer farms is essential.